Cyclone: Subtropical

 A subtropical cyclone is a weather system that has some characteristics of a tropical cyclone and some characteristics of an extratropical cyclone.
 They can form between the equator and the 50th parallel.
 As early as the 1950s, meteorologists were unclear whether they should be characterized as tropical cyclones or extratropical cyclones, and used terms such as quasi-tropical and semi-tropical to describe the cyclone hybrids.
-By 1972, the National Hurricane Center officially recognized this cyclone category.
+By 1972, the National Hurricane Center in the United States officially recognized this cyclone category.
 Subtropical cyclones began to receive names off the official tropical cyclone list in the Atlantic Basin in 2002.
 They have broad wind patterns with maximum sustained winds located farther from the center than typical tropical cyclones, and exist in areas of weak to moderate temperature gradient.